CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

 14. (2 points) List top 20 users who posted the highest number of answers along with their id, display_name, reputation and the number of answers.

     Print only those users with the number of answers greater than 50.
 Order the same by number of answers in descending order.

+    In the table: the attribute id refers to the id of the answer text, the attribute owner_user_id refers to the user who has answered, and the attribute parent_id refers to the question id that the answer is for.

     **Clarification**: The `answer_count` and `accepted_answer_id` fields are all null for posts_answers.